asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ![Initial State](clusteridentity1.png)

 ### Topology Update
-When the cluster membership is updated and the topology changes due to the Node B’s outage, all cluster members acquire such an event from the cluster provider.
+When the cluster membership is updated and the topology changes due to the Member B’s outage, all cluster members acquire such an event from the cluster provider.
 Each server instance then re-computes the hash value of its owning grains and checks if it still owns them.
 If a grain needs to be owned by another server instance, the ownership is transferred to the new owner.
-This guarantees that owners are always placed on each ideal node that is determined by consistent hashing while grain instances stay where they are currently located.
+This guarantees that owners are always placed on each ideal member that is determined by consistent hashing while grain instances stay where they are currently located.

 ![Topology Update](clusteridentity2.png)

 ### Grain Re-activation
 After the topology refresh, a sender re-computes where the owner of Actor 2 exists.
-This sends an activation request to the new owner – node A –, and node A returns the PID of actor 2 on node D. The sender now can send a message to actor 2 on node D. In this way, the existing grain and its internal state is not re-located on topology change; only the ownership does.
+This sends an activation request to the new owner – member A –, and member A returns the PID of actor 2 on member D. The sender now can send a message to actor 2 on member D. In this way, the existing grain and its internal state is not re-located on topology change; only the ownership does.

 ![Reactivation](clusteridentity3.png)